A vegan since 1984, Phelps quit eating meat in response to the death of his dog Czar

 Our ensuing exchanges of e-mails appear to have piqued Phelps’ interest in Islam––and in helping to encourage animal advocacy in the Islamic world.

-E-mailed Phelps to me in October 2010, “I have an article in the current issue of SouthAsia magazine entitled ‘Animal Sacrifice in Islam,’ in which I urge Muslims to fulfill the requirement for sacrifice by donating money or performing community service rather than killing an innocent animal.
+E-mailed Phelps in October 2010, “I have an article in the current issue of SouthAsia magazine entitled ‘Animal Sacrifice in Islam,’ in which I urge Muslims to fulfill the requirement for sacrifice by donating money or performing community service rather than killing an innocent animal.
 The article can be read online at www.southasia-online.com.
 In the left hand column, under Features, click on Sacrifice in Islam.
 As I’m sure you know, SouthAsia is a highly regarded English-language review of politics and economics published in Pakistan with a wide readership among opinion makers in Pakistan and among Pakistanis and other Muslims living in the west.”

 Phelps’ most influential writing and thinking was probably in an ever-evolving series of conference addresses, essays, and online postings about vegan extremism, published under titles including One-Track Activism: Animals Pay the Price and In Praise of “The New Welfarism.”